 3.6 It is recommended, but not mandatory, that no more than 3 competitors should ride a given horse in any one competition.

 3.7 In the event that too many competitors wish to ride a particular horse (it being a horse available for allocation by the organizer), the final say shall go to the competition organizer and this decision shall not be appealed under rule 9.

 3.8 Rules 3.5-3.7 shall all be subject to the absolute right of a horse’s owner to determine which riders and how many riders shall ride their horse.

-3.9 Competitors must be given reasonable opportunity to ride the horses before the competition, in order to familiarise themselves with their horse and ensure that all competitors are satisfied (insofar as practicable) with their appointed horse.
+3.9 Competitors must be given reasonable opportunity to ride the horses before the competition, in order to familiarize themselves with their horse and ensure that all competitors are satisfied (insofar as practicable) with their appointed horse.

 3.10 The chief referee may, at any time and at their discretion, rule that a horse is not safe to continue, either through injury or for any other reason.

 3.11 The owner of a horse may at any time withdraw their horse from the competition for any reason.

 3.12 If a horse is withdrawn from the competition under rules 3.10 or 3.11 then: